NetApp/eseries-perf-analyzer/README.md

 enter an issue and/or ask for help, we can't guarantee that we can, or will try to fix your deployment and may ask you to revert to a known good configuration.

-### I get prompted each time I run the startup script!
+### I get prompted for confirmation each time I run `make run`!

-You may add the --quiet or -q option to keep from being prompted each time you run the script.
-This will automatically choose 'yes' when prompted.
+You may add 'QUIET=true' to the .env file to keep from being prompted each time you run the script.
+This will automatically choose
+'yes' when prompted.

+### Do I have to re-run `make run` after I reboot my server?

+No, you don't have to re-run it after a reboot.
+The images are configured to automatically restart (unless you stop them).